nikfrank/react-ulpan/README.md

 at this point our application running in the browser should be back to how it was, teaching the same three exercises over and over and over.
 We're ready to build out more views for our users to navigate through and accomplish all of their dreams - as soon as we have a network layer.

+It is important that we organize the front-end into View Components before we build a network layer, as the View Component will be the Component level which houses the Network Behaviours.
+This is a design decision which will make it very easy to keep track of our Network Behaviours, as they will exist in a very limited number of places, and act in a consistent manner.

 **our** next big step is to organize our View Component (```DoExercise```) to load exercises from a server, and save results thereto - we'll call this "organizing a network layer".
 Making this connexion is the major step in learning "full-stack web development".

+---

 ### step3: writing our api in a well organized network layer